Use Mendix Data Storage APIs to Build Reusable Microflow Actions

 4. Finally, return the created list of dates.

 When you use this in a microflow, you just need to specify the start and end dates, and the name of the resulting list.
-This example iterates through all the data objects in the list and prints the date of that object.
+This example iterates through all the data objects in the list and writes the date of that object to the log.

 You will see the list of dates in the console.